 Almost all questions about gender identity are not acceptable questions in an interview.

 Additional Information: It is best practice to not require candidates to disclose pronouns.
-Instead, it’s important that interviewers normalize disclosure by including it as an option on the job application, and interviewers disclosing their pronouns (when comfortable).
+Instead, it’s important that interviewers normalize disclosure by including it as an option on the job application and with interviewers disclosing their pronouns (when comfortable).
 When someone’s pronouns are not known, it’s best practice to use gender-neutral pronouns (they/them/theirs) or to avoid using pronouns (refer to them by their name).

 Responding to Illegal & Inappropriate Questions